NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Curtain Call/Reaper of Reputation.md

     desc: "_Collective Memories_, _Geas_, _Planar Servitor_"

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (concentrate,occult,polymorph) The Reaper of Reputations can take on the appearance of any Small or Medium humanoid.
 This doesn't change his Speed or his attack and damage bonuses with his rapier or fist Strikes, but does prevent him from using his antlers Strike.
-The Reaper can Change Shape to Impersonate specific individuals.\n\n* * *\n"
+The Reaper can Change Shape to Impersonate specific individuals.\n* * *\n\nThe monster changes its shape indefinitely.
+It can use this action again to return to its natural shape or adopt a new shape.
+Unless otherwise noted, a monster cannot use Change Shape to appear as a specific individual.
+Using Change Shape counts as creating a disguise for the [[Actions/Impersonate|Impersonate]] use of Deception.
+The monster's transformation automatically defeats Perception DCs to determine whether the creature is a member of the ancestry or creature type into which it transformed, and it gains a +4 status bonus to its Deception DC to prevent others from seeing through its disguise.
+Change Shape abilities specify what shapes the monster can adopt.
+The monster doesn't gain any special abilities of the new shape, only its physical form.
+For example, in each shape, it replaces its normal Speeds and Strikes, and might potentially change its senses or size.
+Any changes are listed in its stat block."

   - name: "Reap Reputation"
     desc: "`pf2:2` (auditory,emotion,linguistic,mental,occult) The Reaper of Reputation makes a compelling and devastating speech in a language of his choice.
 Any number creatures chosen by the Reaper who are within 30 feet who can understand this speech feel their own reputations twisting as a mix of fear and paranoia take hold.
 Each creature in the area must attempt a DC 42 Will check save.
 The Reaper of Reputation can't Reap Reputation again for 1d4 rounds.\n* * *\n\n**Critical Success** The creature is unaffected.\n\n**Success** The creature takes 10d6 mental damage.\n\n**Failure** The creature becomes [[Conditions/Confused|Confused]] for 1 minute.
 Once the confusion effect ends, the mental anguish and memories of what they did while they were confused cause them to take 10d6 mental damage.\n\n**Critical Failure** As failure, but 20d6 mental damage and 1d6 persistent mental damage."